KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/kolibri-ecosystem/kolibri-mobile.md

 # KOLIBRI Mobile - The Bluetooth Mobile App

-KOLIRBI Mobile is in development and will be released around Q1 2023
+KOLIRBI Mobile App is in development and will be released around end of 2024 together with new KELLER BLE devices.